Tom Ryan (wrestling): Family

 Ryan and his wife Lyn have 2 sons—Jordan and Jake—and a daughter—Mackenzie.
 His son Jake wrestled for Ryan at Ohio State University where he was a 2-time letter winner and qualified for the NCAA Men's Tournament in 2016.

 2004 death of son

-On February 16, 2004, Ryan's five year old son Teague, the second youngest of four children, suffered a heart attack and tragically died.
+On February 16, 2004, Ryan's five year old son Teague, the second youngest of four children, suffered a heart attack and died.

 2024 traffic accident

 On April 23, 2024, Ryan was driving a car in suburban Columbus, Ohio when it collided with the back of a semi-truck trailer parked on the shoulder.
 Ryan lost consciousness following the collision and suffered multiple fractures to his femur and patella in his left leg, as well as a torn bicep and rotator cuff.
 He spent 12 days at the Ohio State University Wexner Medical Center and four months in physical therapy recovering from his injuries.